 - Puncture of other body cavities – Improperly placed implants can puncture the sinuses, the nose, or the mandibular lingual space (lower jawbone/tongue area).

-- Loose implants – Inferior implant fixtures can loosen if they are loaded prematurely or if there is not enough bone structure to support them.
+- Loose implants – Inferior implant fixtures can loosen if they are loaded prematurely, if there is not enough bone structure to support them, or because of infection.

 Causes of Dental Implant Failure

 - Shortcuts during the diagnostic phase – Taking a two-dimensional panographic x-ray is insufficient to place dental implants properly.
 Three-dimensional x-rays will reveal the position of nerves and blood vessels, your nasal structure, and the area around the missing tooth.
 It also determines if there is adequate bone volume to support the implants.
 Your exposure to radiation is less than three percent of the output from a medical CT scan.

 - Inadequate medical history – Your medical history must be thoroughly reviewed because certain medical conditions can affect the success of your treatment.

 - Incorrect placement – Inadequate diagnostic studies or miscommunication between the restorative dentist and the implant surgeon can cause improper placement of implants.

 - Substandard dental implant fixtures – There are more than two hundred companies that manufacture implant fixtures, but few of them invest heavily in research and development.
 And only six companies have published juried research and test results that document the quality of their fixtures.
 Cheap implant components can be one-hundredth of the cost of thoroughly tested, high-quality components, but they can result in infection, loose implants, and failure.

 Dental Implant Failure—Preventing and Correcting It

 Dr. Thomas will thoroughly review your medical history, perform quality diagnostic studies, and use high-quality implant fixtures.
 And he will use 3-D guided navigation for precise implant placement.